-The WORKDAY function is categorized under Date and Time functions.
-It will provide us with a date that is N working days in the future or in past.
-We can also use the WORKDAY function to add or subtract days to a given date.
+The WORKDAY Function is categorized under Excel Date and Time functions.
+It will provide us with a date that is N working days in the future or in the past.
+We can also use the WORKDAY function to add or subtract days from a given date.

 In financial analysis, WORKDAY will be useful in calculating the number of workdays worked by employees, the due date of invoices, the delivery time expected for an order, or a debtor aging schedule.

 Start_date (required function) – This is a date that represents the start date.

 Days (It is a required function) – The number of workdays to be added to start_date.